pilsprog/skyport-logic/docs/PROTOCOL.md

 GAMESTART
 ---------
-Before the game starts, the server sends an initial gamestate to all AIs, with the TURN-NUMBER - 0.
-This gamestate should not be replied to, and the server rejects all replies.
-10 seconds after the GAMESTART was sent, the actual gameplay starts.
+Before the game starts, the server sends an **initial gamestate** to all AIs, with the **TURN-NUMBER = 0**.
+This gamestate looks otherwise **exactly like a normal gamestate**, but should not be replied to.
+The server will reject all replies. **10 seconds after the GAMESTART was sent, the actual gameplay starts**.
 The intent is to give all clients time to initialize and process the board, resources & starting-positions into datastructures.

 GAMESTATE
 ---------
-Gamestate sent by the server to each of the AIs every round.
+Gamestate sent by the server to each of the AIs **every round**.
 You may use any information contained in this packet to your advantage however you like.
-After you have received the GAMESTATE packet, you have 3 seconds to reply with 3 actions.
-If your reply is late, your actions will be discarded and you forfeit your turn.
+If it is your turn (you are the first player in the rotating "players" list,) **you have 3 seconds to reply with 3 actions packets.** Any actions you send after the 3 seconds are over are discarded.
+This means for instance that you could send one action at 1s, another action at 2s, and the third action at 3s, but the third action will likely arrive at the server-end after the cutoff and will be discarded.
+The first two actions will still be carried out for you.

     > {"message":"gamestate",
     "gamestate": TURN-NUMBER,
     // turn-number starting to count at 1, i.e. this would be the TURN-NUMBERth turn.